CAPage/instal-deploy/README.md

 * InstAL-Celery - The container running the celery workers that actually run InstAL.

 # Instructions
+* Clone this repository using the command 'git clone --recursive <repoAddress>'
+* cd into the project's root directory
 * Run the shell script ./fullbuild.sh
 * Run one of the "up" shell scripts, either dev or production.